- Loch Garman, Ireland

 - Setting Description:

 - The Irish National Heritage Park (INHP), Ferrycarrig, County Wexford, Ireland, is an open-air museum which recreates the key stages in Ireland’s past.
-The part is a 35 acre (14 hectares) outdoor museum depicting 9000 years of re-created Irish History situated within natural forestry and wet woodlands.
-Covering prehistoric through Norman periods, and featuring various building and structures typical of each period, the park is a cornerstone of ‘Ireland’s Ancient East’ and provides a stunning backdrop to the archaeological dig.
-You will be working adjacent to the Ferrycarrig Ringwork, home to a leading international archaeological research project.
-The Ferrycarrig Ringwork is crucial to the earliest stages of the Anglo-Norman invasion of Ireland, being built in the winter of 1169.
-The impressive structure would have comprised of a castle set within a large man-made bank/palisade and external ditch, sited on a natural promontory overlooking the River Slaney and Wexford town.
+The park is a 35 acre (14 hectares) outdoor museum depicting 9000 years of re-created Irish History situated within natural forestry and wet woodlands.
+Covering prehistoric through Norman periods, and featuring various buildings and structures typical of each period, the park is a cornerstone of ‘Ireland’s Ancient East’ and provides a stunning backdrop to our archaeological dig and research project - Digging the Lost Town of Carrig.
+Students will learn methods in Experimental Archaeology adjacent to an authentic ringwork castle (the Carrick ringwork).
+This ringwork is one of Ireland's most important medieval monuments and is crucial to the earliest stages of the Anglo-Norman invasion of Ireland, being the first Norman fortification built in the country in 1169 CE/AD.

-- 1,260.00 EUR.
-Program price includes: • Full-board accommodation in County Wexford • Full tuition including all instruction, workshops and excavation/post-excavation supervision • At least one field trip to explore Ireland and material related to the course • Airport shuttles (at fixed times) • Maynooth University transcripts and credit for course AN354 'International Forensic Anthropology'
+- 4,500 USD.
+The program price includes the following: • Full-board accommodation in County Wexford • Full tuition including all instruction, workshops and material related to the course • Field trips

 Additional Program Information